-The original organum ultimately helped create the “florid organum” which was a distinct type of organum where more than one notes were sung in the organum in response to each single note of the original chant.
+The original organum ultimately helped create the “florid organum” which was a distinct type of organum where more than one note was sung in the organum in response to every single note of the original chant.

 The widespread use of organum during the early medieval period laid the basis for the development of many distinct types of instruments in Europe during the subsequent centuries.

-According to extant sources, liturgical dramas involved acting, singing as well as music which may have been played on makeshift musical instruments.
+According to extant sources, liturgical dramas involved acting, singing as well as music that may have been played on makeshift musical instruments.